Composing Copyless Streaming String Transducers: Removing Copies from Diamond-Free NSSTs

-In this section, we show that diamond-free \nsst{}s are equivalently expressive to copyless \nsst{}s and provide a procedure that produces an equivalent copyless \nsst{} when given a diamond-free \nsst{}.
-As a corollary, we establish a semantic-preserving transformation between the class of diamond-free \dsst{}s and copyless functional \nsst{}s.
-The \sst{} $T_3$ from \cref{fig:Alur_comp}, also displayed in \cref{fig:diaomondless_DSST} along with the graphs of its assignments, will be used as a running example to illustrate the argument.
+In this section, provide a procedure that produces an equivalent copyless NSST when given a diamond-free NSST.
+The SST $T_3$ from \autoref{fig:Alur_comp}, also displayed in \autoref{fig:diaomondless_DSST} along with the flow graphs of its assignments, will be used as a running example to illustrate the argument.

-\paragraph{Assignment Decomposition.} The first portion of the conversion procedure involves decomposing each copyful assignment $\alpha$ in the given diamond-free \nsst{} into a collection of copyless assignments that ``cover'' $\alpha$ in the sense that the union of these copyless mappings coincides exactly with the mapping $\alpha$.
-This decomposition subroutine---\decomp{}---is given in \cref{alg:decompose}. \Cref{fig:illdecompose} provides an illustration of the algorithm \decomp{} applied to the copyful assignment $\gamma^2$ of $T_3$.
-Henceforth, let $\mc{D}$ be used to denote the mapping $\alpha \mapsto \decomp(\alpha, \emptyset)$.
+\paragraph{Assignment Decomposition.} The first portion of the conversion procedure involves decomposing each copyful assignment $\alpha$ in the given diamond-free NSST into a collection of copyless assignments that ``cover'' $\alpha$ in the sense that the union of these copyless mappings coincides exactly with the mapping $\alpha$.
+This decomposition subroutine, \decomp{}, is given in \autoref{alg:decompose}. \autoref{fig:illdecompose} provides an illustration of the execution of \decomp{} when given the copyful assignment $\gamma_2$ of $T_3$ as input.